A proposal is a written offer to solve a technical problem

 effect: it means failure to get a contract, less income

 for the company and, possibly, fewer jobs.
-In brief,
+In brief, successful

-successful technical proposals help a technical man
+technical proposals help a technical man retain his job

-the proposal is prepared under circumstances somewhat
+is prepared under circumstances somewhat like the following.

 Suppose a firm that manufactures jet engines for aircraft

-wants a new high-speed wind tunnel in which to test
+wants a new high-speed wind tunnel in which to test its

-of specifications that the engine-manufacturing firm
+that the engine-manufacturing firm would like to have

-would like to have the wind tunnel meet.
+the wind tunnel meet.

 The men in the companies receiving the invitations study